 The reporting on Nashville’s Channel 4 is a great example of how the practice of reporting “both sides” in order to perform “journalistic objectivity” fails viewers.
 The story quotes people criticizing the photograph and people, including Weaver, objecting to that criticism.
 The story, however, does absolutely nothing to help us understand blackface, its history, or why it might be problematic today.
 It simply says: “Some people are offended; others are not.”
 We get no information that might help us form an educated opinion.
-It is a perfect waste of time masquerading as “reporting”:Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+It is a perfect waste of time masquerading as “reporting”:Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.